-Currently we are using LIGO TeamSpeak server installation, but on the long term Virgo also needs an own installation of the service rt #48
+Currently we are using LIGO TeamSpeak server installation, but on the long term Virgo also needs an own installation of the service $\mathbf{rt} \# 48$ (As of today (2014/04/10) the EGO IT Department has already installed and configured a TeamSpeak server which works fine!)

 TeamSpeak is currently lacking functionalities such as the desktop sharing.
-Investigation will be done to check with TeamSpeak development team if such functionalities are part of their foreseen future extensions.
+Investigation will be done to check with TeamSpeak development team if such funtionalities are part of their foreseen future extentions.